What to know about Clubhouse, the new invite-only chat app

 With such a massive reach, you may be thinking that Clubhouse could act as a natural extension for your company’s marketing plan.

 But the reality is that the app works more as a social networking app for professionals.
-It’s the perfect place to market yourself and your skills rather than your business.
+It’s the perfect place to market yourself and your skills rather than your business (although savvy marketers have found ways to bring value to their business marketing mix with promoting themselves on Clubhouse).
 In addition, as conversations aren’t recorded, anyone not in attendance will miss what you have to say.

 That said, it’s a great tool to learn more about people you’re connected with and form clearer brand content strategies.